 Writing this roundup of Victoria 2 mods is like stepping back in time.
-It’s off to ye olde ModDB (along with a jaunt or two to the Paradox Forums) for all your Victoria II modding needs.
-Steam Workshop has spoiled us with its handy library and easy integration, but there’s no such luck here despite the game being available on Steam.
+It’s off to ye olde ModDB (along with a jaunt or two to the Paradox forums) for all your Victoria II modding needs.
+Steam Workshop has spoiled us with its handy library and easy integration, but there’s no such luck here despite it being available on Steam.

 Even though Victoria 3 has been confirmed as the next grand strategy game, the fact remains that Victoria II never had the broad following that its younger siblings enjoy.
 For all the dedication of some, we are dealing with a game that’s over ten years old.
 A large number of worthy mods are untraceable due to any number of broken links and forgotten websites.